ShawnMcCool/PHPStorm-SpacePeacock/README.md

 # Key Maps

 The key mapping has been updated to better fit Sublime Text conventions.
-Because, I didn't think that `ctrl + shift + alt + t` is a reasonable key combination for something as frequently used as **Refactor This**.
+Because I didn't think that `ctrl + shift + alt + t` is a reasonable key combination for something as frequently used as **Refactor This**.

+Additionally, "search everywhere" HAD to be changed because double-tapping left-shift is a two stroke trigger.
+This is a problem because as you're working the IDE will be busy with analyzing, indexing, and all of the things that IDEs do.
+If it's busy when you try to hit the first left-shift, then the second left-shift won't pop up the window.
+As far as user interfaces go, you should never have any lack of confidence that an action will trigger the appropriate response.
+Once you have that, you have to visually check each operation which is slow and creates cognitive overhead.
+Consequently, this was changed to `ctrl + p` (also to match Sublime Text) which completely removes this problem.

 `ctrl + p` search everywhere